palahsu/Image-Compressed/README.md

 # Image-Compressed
 GUI Based Image Compressor.
 Fastly, image size reducer.

-After Download, before running the script, save any of your images to the same folder.
+After Download This, before running the script, save any of your images to the same folder then Run This.

 More Features Comming Soon!
 Before use, install all requirements!
 Thanks.

-For any kind of help, support, payment, suggetion and request ask me on Telegram:
+For any kind of help, support, payment, suggetion and request ask me on Gmail/Telegram:

 <a href="https://t.me/linux_repo"><img src="https://img.shields.io/badge/Telegram-Group%20Telegram%20Join-blue.svg?logo=telegram"></a>